by KM Elkes

 He said he was heading to a country house party, if she had no better place in mind.

 ‘Want to be my plus one?’ he asked.

 ‘Lead on, Macduff,’ she said.

 They drove through country lanes until they reached a house remote among fields of pink-tongued cows, lazy with milk.
 Stepping inside, Carrie saw it was the usual sort of party with the usual sort of crowd.
 Except maybe one.
-Corner-bound, reseating glasses on a slippery nose, she watched as he observed proceedings with unusual intent.
+Corner-bound, reseating glasses on a slippery nose, he observed proceedings with unusual intent.
 As though he would be asked questions about the whole affair later on.

 ‘Name and occupation?’ asked Carrie, offering wine.

 ‘I’m Jerome,’ he said.
 ‘I study the solar system.’